da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

 **Note** that how to set up a node for continuous integration is part of [this](installation_ci.md) tutorial.

-The build process on a dedicated build machine works more or less the same, with a few exceptions discussed here.
-To execute the build process run:
+The build process on a dedicated build machine works more or less the same, but easier, since all paths are preconfigured on a ci machine.

     mvn clean -Pci && mvn verify -Pci